Westbrook Historical Society

 The membership meets regularly for business and entertainment at 1:30 o’clock on the first Wednesday of each month, with the exception of July and August.

-The doors of the Westbrook Historical Society are open to the general public every Tuesday and Saturday morning, 9:00 AM to noon.
-Capable volunteer staff is present at that time to help visitors with their interests and their needs.
+The doors of the Westbrook Historical Society are open to the general public every Tuesday and Saturday morning, 9:00 AM.

-The building has a ramp in the back and a chair lift to the second floor.
-Arrangements for special openings may be made by calling the office at 207-854-5588 or e-mailing us at info@westbrookhistoricalsociety.org.
+Our new location is handicap accessible and located at 426 Bridge Street in the Westbrook Community Center.
+Arrangements for special openings may be made by calling the office at 207-854-5588 or e-mailing us at westorical@myfairpoint.net

 Meetings, Membership and Newsletter Information